List of major Super Smash Bros. for Wii U tournaments: Overview

 Smash Bros. tournaments are generally seeded so that the best players do not face off against each other until the later stages of an event.
 The most authoritative ranking of Super Smash Bros. for Wii U players is the Panda Global Rankings (PGR).
 Five editions of the PGR rankings were released, covering tournaments held between 2015 and 2018.
 The PGR 100, a ranking of the 100 best Smash for Wii U players of all time, was released after the last regular ranking, and factored six more major tournaments into the rankings.
-In late 2018 the next Super Smash Bros. title, Ultimate, was released, and the PGR shifted to cover that game.
+In late 2018, the next Super Smash Bros. title, Ultimate, was released, and the PGR shifted to cover that game; since then, there have been very few Smash for Wii U tournaments, and none of comparable size/prestige to when it was the newest instalment.
 In the first two rankings, covering 2015 and 2016, the PGR designated a combined 13 tournaments as major events with increased influence on the rankings.
 Beginning with the third edition of the PGR, tournaments were grouped into one of four tiers – S, A, B, and C – based on the number of competitors with S being the most prestigious tier and C the least.
 In the fifth PGR, S was replaced with A+.
 This list contains all PGR majors, S-tier, A+-tier, and A-tier events from the release of Smash for Wii U through the end of the PGR in 2018.